sosconf/SOSSC/_pages/about.md

 permalink: /about/
 title: About Me
 ---
 Alex Luoyuan Xiong is an undergraduate student studying _Electrical and Electronic Engineering_ at NTU Singapore.

-I work on applied cryptography, blockchain and computer security.
+I work on computer security and privacy-preserving technology.
+What drives me to wake up every morning is the ideal mission of **bridging the gap between the promise of cryptography and the reality of cryptography**.
+What concerns me the most is the chaotic status quo of *data ownership & data privacy*, in the face of ever greater prevalence of data collection, data mining and (in)vulnerary mass surveiliance.

 I enjoy thinking about the irrationalities in our conventional reasoning and maybe thence my craving and appreciation for contrarian disposition.
 In short, discovering things overlooked or misjudged interests me deeply, especially when I'm the one who took the wrong answer as "truth" for too long.